 - Melt the chocolate with the coconut oil in a bowl above warm water.
 Pour it over the cake to cover completely, move the cake to a cool place and wait until the glaze is dry.

-- You can leave it as is, or decorate with sliced almonds (see my version below) or coconut.
+- You can leave it as is, or decorate with sliced almonds (see my version above) or coconut.